geleman/mysql_config/README.md

 # sysctl attribute
 node.default['sysctl']['params']['vm']['swappiness'] = 0
 ```
-**In vagrant you can set your ip's to whatever you would like before hand.
-Solr you will have to use a global variable
+**In vagrant you can set your ip's to whatever you would like before hand. scalr you will have to use a global variable
 to get the master server ip before starting the build on slave servers**
 ```
 # master_ip attribute